 - Don’t ever yell at or hit your cat for scratching your furniture.
-Not only will it not help, you’ll end up with a cat that’s afraid of you.
+Not only will it not help, but you’ll also end up with a cat that’s afraid of you.

 - Also, please don’t consider declawing your cat as a way to solve this problem.
 If you do a little research into exactly what the de-clawing procedure entails, you’ll understand why you would never want to subject your beloved feline friend to something so horrible.